Built in, not bolted on.

 Ownership vs Rent

 Compliance requires control.
 You buy our solutions, you don't rent them.
-The code matches the strongest compliance.
+You own the code — the strongest compliance position there is.

 Open Source Standards